Home

 New Chapbook!
-Reading and book launch for FOR EVERY TOWER, A PRINCESS
+Readings and book launch for FOR EVERY TOWER, A PRINCESS

-My chapbook For Every Tower, a Princess will be released in October 2024 by Porkbelly Press.
-It’s available for pre-order now.
-If you’re a reviewer or editor and would like a review copy, contact me.
+My chapbook For Every Tower, a Princess was released in October 2024 by Porkbelly Press.
+It’s available to order now.
+If you’re a reviewer or editor and would like a review copy, contact me or Porkbelly Press for a print or digital copy.

 F Bomb Reading